 Patch detection and reporting features are always enabled on all Miradore sites, whereas the patch distribution feature is disabled by default.
-Customers with the Enterprise Plan can enable automated patch deployment for Windows devices as described in this article.
+Customers with the Premium Plan can enable automated patch deployment for Windows devices as described in this article.

 Enabling automated patch deployment for Windows devices